JohnGUnderwood/atlas-search-cli/README.md

 - `query`: The search query string.
 - `--config`: The name of the configuration to use.
 - `--field`: The field to search.
 Can be specified multiple times.
 Defaults to wildcard (`*`).
 - `--projectField`: The field to project.
 Can be specified multiple times.
+If a configuration is used, these fields will be added to any `projectField` values defined in the configuration.
 - `--index`: The name of the search index to use.
 Defaults to `default`.
 - `--connectionString`: MongoDB connection string.
 Overrides the configured value.
 - `--db`: Database name.
 Overrides the configured value.